 Michael L. Collins focuses his practice on government affairs and represents private and public sector clients at all levels of government.
 His broad range of experience includes state legislative affairs, election law, strategic advice and issues management, county and municipal government advocacy, and advocacy to regulatory agencies.
 He assists clients in numerous areas, including redevelopment and land use law, contracting and transactions, public-private partnership structures, pay-to-play rules, procurement matters, and compliance with state and federal laws and regulations.
 In addition, Mr. Collins represents clients in litigation and appellate matters.

-Prior to joining Archer, Mr. Collins served as Assistant Counsel to Governor Christie in the Authorities Unit.
-In this capacity, Mr. Collins represented the Governor before New Jersey’s independent state and bi-state authorities, including the Economic Development Authority, Fort Monmouth Economic Revitalization Authority, New Jersey Infrastructure Bank, Casino Control Commission and New Jersey Racing Commission, among others.
+Prior to joining Archer, Mr. Collins served as Assistant Counsel to the Governor of the State of New Jersey in the Authorities Unit.
+In this capacity, Mr. Collins represented the Governor’s Office before New Jersey’s independent state and bi-state authorities, including the South Jersey Transportation Authority, Delaware River and Bay Authority, Economic Development Authority, New Jersey Infrastructure Bank, Casino Control Commission and New Jersey Racing Commission, among others.
 Mr. Collins provided counsel to the Governor on legal and policy issues facing the authorities, including proposed regulations, and analyzed actions subject to gubernatorial veto to ensure consistency with New Jersey procurement, open public meetings, and ethics laws.

 Before serving in Trenton, Mr. Collins clerked in the Superior Court of New Jersey, Appellate Division for the Hon.
 Carmen Messano, P.J.A.D., during his tenure as Presiding Judge for Administration, the highest-ranking judge of New Jersey’s intermediate court.
 Mr. Collins analyzed and drafted bench memoranda on appeals from the Superior Court’s civil, criminal, family, general equity, and tax parts, as well as from final decisions of State agencies.